bradmkjr/monolog-wordpress/README.md

 ```
 "bradmkjr/monolog-wordpress": "^2.1.0"
 ```

+# Versions
+Since Monolog v2 broke compatibility with PHP versions before v7.1 some may want to keep using Monolog v1. **monolog-wordpress** is therefore offered in two major versions:
+* [v1](https://github.com/bradmkjr/monolog-wordpress/tree/v1) - compatible with Monolog v1 and PHP v5.3 or later.
+* [v2](https://github.com/bradmkjr/monolog-wordpress/tree/master) - compatible with Monolog v2 and PHP v7.1 or later.

+Apart from the compatibility differences stated above the features of v1 and v2 are going to be kept the same as much as possible.

 # Usage
 Just use it as any other Monolog Handler, push it to the stack of your Monolog Logger instance.
 The Handler however needs some parameters: